World Health Organization. (2015) Hepatitis B factsheet. Geneva: World Health Organization.

 - Hepatitis B is a viral infection that attacks the liver and can cause both acute and chronic disease.

-* The virus is transmitted through contact with the blood or other body fluids of an infected person - not through casual contact.
+- The virus is transmitted through contact with the blood or other body fluids of an infected person.

-* Hepatitis B virus is an important occupational hazard for health workers.
+- Hepatitis B is an important occupational hazard for health workers.

-* Hepatitis B is preventable with a safe and effective vaccine.
+- Hepatitis B is preventable with the currently available safe and effective vaccine.